Battle of New Bern: Background

 New Bern lies on the left (southwest) bank of the Neuse River, about 37 miles (60 km) above its exit into Pamlico Sound.
 The river is broad in this vicinity, and is deep enough that vessels that can navigate the sound can also ply the river.
 In the colonial era, the town was quite important as a seaport, but by the time of the Civil War Morehead City and Beaufort had largely supplanted it.
 Nevertheless, New Bern was still a significant military target, as the railroad (Atlantic and North Carolina Railroad) that connected the coast with the interior passed through the city.
 A short distance further up, at Goldsboro (spelled Goldsborough in the 19th century), the line crossed the Wilmington and Weldon Railroad, noted for keeping the Confederate Army of Northern Virginia supplied throughout the war.
 Thus, if New Bern were to fall into Federal hands, an important link in the supply chain of that army would be broken.

 The land in this part of North Carolina is low and rather flat, and is sometimes marshy.
 In 1862, the solid land was mostly covered with open pine forest, although in places it was broken into low hills with deciduous forests, separated by ravines.
 It is crossed by many creeks that sometimes rise to the status of small rivers.
 One of these, the Trent River, separates New Bern from the land to its south.
 The slightly smaller Slocum's Creek, enters 16 miles (26 km) farther down the Neuse.
 It was to be the landing site for the attacking Federal forces.

 The entire action, aside from the takeover of the city, was confined to the land between these two streams.
 The railroad ran on a system of berms and occasional cuts about a mile (1.6 km) inland from the river.
 It entered the city on a bridge over the Trent River.
 A county road passed over the same land, also connecting New Bern with Morehead City and Beaufort.
 In the vicinity of the battle, it lay between railroad and the river, but it crossed the railroad about a mile and a half (2 km) north of what would be the battlefield.
 The road continued to the northwest, crossing the Trent on a drawbridge some 4 miles (6.4 km) west of the city.
-In the manner of the time, the road was unpaved, as the Union soldiers learned to their sorrow.